 A Comprehensive Guide to Assisting with a Mental Health Crisis

 Over the course of three months, guest blogger Lucy Merriman put together an amazing 5-part series entitled, How to Lend a Hand in a Mental Health Crisis.
 The series looks at the gaps in our current mental health care system and provides information on how to fill those gaps on an individual basis, even if you yourself have little to no crisis training.
-All five parts are published in the “What Can I Do?” section …Read More
+This post puts the links and summaries for those five articles all in one place.

 How to Lend a Hand in a Mental Health Crisis Part 5: Seeking Solutions

-CN: mental health crisis’, mental health management; brief mention of a variety of mental health based issues and abuse.
-The fifth and final installment of Lucy Merriman’s guide to offering mental health support when you yourself are not a trained mental health worker, is possibly the most universally helpful of all the parts.
-It includes some extremely useful problem solving techniques, basic guidelines to finding the info you need to help you move forward, and …Read More
+The fifth part of Lucy Merriman’s guide to offering support during a mental health crisis is possibly the most universally helpful of all the parts.
+It includes useful problem solving techniques, basic guidelines to finding the info you need, and an amazing list of mental health related media.